Hwy 36 to Hwy 299

 This will most likely be a link in your trip route as this twisty section of road is sort of out there.
 No major population centers to speak of except Hayfork, pop 2300.
 The community was so named on account of hay fields near the South Fork Trinity River.

 The town does have a small airport though.
 And the Trinity County fairgrounds are located here.
 Not much has changed in the last 15 years we’ve been leading Pashnit Motorcycle Tours through this town.
-It’s also the only place to get gas other than Dinsmore & Platina (Hwy 36) and Weaverville (Hwy 3-Scott Mtn Summit) and Lewiston.
+It’s also the only place to get gas other than Dinsmore & Platina (Highway 36) and Weaverville (Highway 3-Scott Mtn Summit) and Lewiston.

 If you're riding Highway 36 from either direction- smack dab in the middle of it, in the middle of nowhere, is a massive paved triangular intersection in which the road crew had either too much time on their hands or a lot of excess asphalt.